-- All of your employees. - A group of employees defined under a reasonable classification you set up that does not favor highly compensated employees.
+• A group of employees defined under a reasonable classification you set up that does not favor highly compensated employees.

-For this exclusion, a highly compensated employee for 2009 is an employee who meets either of the following tests.
+For this exclusion, a highly compensated employee for 2010 is an employee who meets either of the following tests.

 - 1. The employee was a 5% owner at any time during the year or the preceding year. - 2.
-The employee received more than \$105,000 in pay for the preceding year.
+The employee received more than \$110,000 in pay for the preceding year.